WeBankBlockchain/WeIdentity-Doc/readthedocs/en/docs/beginner_guide.md

 cd weid-build-tools &&
 ./start.sh
 ```
-There are two ways to deploy WeIdentity JAVA SDK and WeIdentity Contract.
+There are two ways to deploy WeIdentity JAVA SDK and WeIdentity Contracts.
 + (Option 1) Use command line to deploy.
  + Update configurations in `~/weid/weid-build-tools/run.config` as below.
 ```